skip to main content

 Curious what other internet providers are in your area?

-Like with typical prepaid services, you’ll pay to reload your Xfinity Prepaid Internet access for as long as you want internet service.
+If you need short-term internet service, Xfinity’s NOW Internet service offers identical performance and flexible pricing.
+Like with typical prepaid services, you’ll pay to reload your Xfinity prepaid internet access for as long as you want internet service.

-It’ll cost $45 for 30 days of internet access or $15 for 7 days of internet access.
+It’ll cost $30.00–$45.00 for 30 days of internet access.
 The 30-day internet package gets you more internet access for less money.
-But if you only need short-term internet access, Xfinity’s 7-day internet package offers flexibility.
+But if you only need short-term internet access, Xfinity’s 7-day internet package offers flexibility for $15.00 per week.

 You can refill your service using a credit card, debit card, prepaid card, or cash at Xfinity Prepaid Internet’s website and your local Xfinity store.

-With maximum download and upload speeds of 50 Mbps and 10 Mbps, Xfinity Prepaid Internet doesn’t offer blazing-fast internet performance.
-But the service will be enough for one person or small households that only browse the web or occasionally watch videos.
+With maximum download and upload speeds of 200 Mbps and 10 Mbps, Xfinity’s prepaid internet plans don’t offer blazing-fast internet performance.
+But the service will be enough for most households that simply browse the web or occasionally watch videos.
+(It’s also much better than Xfinity’s old prepaid plans, which topped out at a whopping 50 Mbps.)

-Xfinity internet plan Maximum download speed Cost (year one)
+Xfinity internet plan Price Max. download speed Details

 **For the first 12 months with a 1-year agreement.
 Prices reflect Xfinity West region; pricing varies by region.

-Xfinity Prepaid Internet’s availability varies by state, so you’ll need to check your address to make sure you can sign up for the service.
+Xfinity prepaid NOW Internet’s availability varies by state, so you’ll need to check your address to make sure you can sign up for the service.

 Unlike standard Xfinity customers, prepaid customers can’t use their own internet modem or connect to Xfinity’s Wi-Fi hotspot network.
 To set the service up, you’ll have to use the Xfinity wireless gateway that comes with Xfinity’s starter kit.